surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 21.9.1-dev.1 (2025/12/15)**
+**Version 21.9.1-b.1 (2025/12/15)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added Pinterest image duplicate check in case the WordPress content filter is applied twice.
+	* Added Pinterest image duplicate prevention in case the WordPress content filter is applied twice.
 * **Bugfixes**
-	* Fixed consistency of 'priceValidUntil' and 'priceValidUntil' values if no sale end date is available.
+	* Fixed inconsistency of 'priceValidUntil' and 'validThrough' default values when no sale end date is available.
 * **Developer Notes**
-	* Changed the default WPSSO_SCHEMA_PRODUCT_VALID_MAX_TIME constant value from 12 months to 3 months.
+	* Changed default WPSSO_SCHEMA_PRODUCT_VALID_MAX_TIME constant value from 12 months to 3 months.
-	* Updated the `WpssoPinterest->get_mod_image_html()` method to avoid adding the Pinterest image more than once.
+	* Updated `WpssoPinterest->get_mod_image_html()` method to avoid adding the Pinterest image more than once.
 * **Requires At Least**
 	* PHP v7.4.33.
 	* WordPress v5.9.